TRIP REPORT: Climbing Ol Doinyo Lengai

-With Altezza Travel team, we spent wonderful days in safari in the Serengeti valley and, to not relax, we decided to conquer Ol Doinyo Lengai volcano that means "Mountain of God" in the Maasai language.
+With Altezza Travel team, we spent wonderful days in safari in the Serengeti valley and, to not relax, we decided to climb Ol Doinyo Lengai volcano that means "Mountain of God" in the Maasai language.
 I’d like to make a little note to the present time, now we have a tradition that every new member in our company has to conquer Lengai and try his strength, no other way)

 Upon the arrival to Lake Natron we stayed in Lengai Lodge which was really awful in all senses and in terms of service but it was situated on the hill and had a splendid view that had attracted us.
 And honestly, this region almost does not have high-class hotels and prices for rooms don’t correspond the quality, the cost is overstated tree-four times and, of course, we don’t like it.

-After resting and having eating a snack, we had enough free time before the start of the climb, so we decided to take an excursion to Ngare Sero waterfall and visit the shore of Lake Natron.
+After resting and having eating a snack, we had enough free time before the start of the Ol Doinyo Lengai climb, so we decided to take an excursion to Ngare Sero waterfall and visit the shore of Lake Natron.
 The ascent was planned for the midnight to reach the top of Ol Doinyo Lengai volcano before sunrise.

 These territories near Lake Natron are famous by their landscapes and volcano, here there is also one of the largest the Maasai community.
 Knowing it and burning with interest, Dmitry made a decision to do an experiment and try to climb in Maasai dress right on the top of Ol Doinyo Lengai volcano.
 The cloak, consisting of two light tissues, slippers making of tires, a dagger, Maasai stick and a belt – a full set, we’ve got everything we need for a successful climb.